Five Dynasties and Ten Kingdoms period: Ma Chu

 The Ma Chu (927–951) was founded by Ma Yin with the capital at Changsha.
 The kingdom held Hunan and northeastern Guangxi.
 Ma was named regional military governor by the Tang court in 896, and named himself the Prince of Chu with the fall of the Tang in 907.
 This status as the Prince of Chu was confirmed by the Southern Tang in 927.
 The Southern Tang absorbed the state in 951 and moved the royal family to its capital in Nanjing, although Southern Tang rule of the region was temporary, as the next year former Chu military officers under the leadership of Liu Yan seized the territory.
 In the waning years of the Five Dynasties and Ten Kingdoms period, the region was ruled by Zhou Xingfeng.
 In 963, the region was annexed by Song dynasty.

 Northern Han

-Though considered one of the ten kingdoms, the Northern Han was based in the traditional Shatuo stronghold of Shanxi.
-It was founded by Liu Min (劉旻), formerly known as Liu Chong (劉崇), after the Later Han fell to the Han Chinese-led Later Zhou in 951.
+Although considered one of the ten kingdoms, the Northern Han was based in the traditional Shatuo stronghold of Shanxi.
+It was founded by Liu Min (劉旻), formerly known as Liu Chong (劉崇), after the Later Han fell to the Han Chinese-led Later Zhou, in 951.
 With the protection of the powerful Liao dynasty, the Northern Han maintained nominal independence until the Song dynasty wrested it from the Khitans in 979.